jmcoleman/liri-node-app/README.md

 ## Authors

-* **Jenni** - Twitter, OMDB and Spotify API's leverage with the command line and in batch.
+* **Jenni** - Twitter, OMDB and Spotify API's developed to run from the command line and in batch.
+Results logged to a file nd returned to the console.

 ## License